kevinmthornton/HttpJsonRequest/readme.md

 This was used as a demonstration for a meetup.com group where I hosted a presentation on how to connect to a JSON web service.
 The ASI files were added to show how to do this with a third party library but, we ran out of time.

-ASI http request connecting to a PHP page that will query the database and sends back a json string with data you parse and put into labels.
+An http request connecting to a PHP page that will query the database and sends back a json string with data you parse and put into labels.
 The data should be in a dictionary and you get the label information out of the dictionary.
 This would be proper MVC.

 PHP - http://www.yourwebsite.com/path/to/JSON.php
 Single PHP page that connects to database and returns either json data or an error code.